sushkhatra1/Human-Activity-Recognition/Codebook.md

 ###Attribute Information
 For each record in the dataset it is provided:
-.Point 1 Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 *  Triaxial Angular velocity from the gyroscope.
 *  A 561-feature vector with time and frequency domain variables.
 *  Its activity label.